bojinyao/exam-generation/README.md

 - use `json.loads()` and `json.dumps()` to decode and encode your JSON objects.
 You can also use `json.load()` or `json.dump()` if you know what you're doing.
 You likely will not need to use `json.loads()` or `json.load()` since your program likely won't need to consume JSON.
 - output your JSON to standard out *by default* !
 Normally, you can just call `print(...)`.
   - you can output directly to some json file, like `output.json`, but this should only be enabled by argument or flag!
 Even then, your argument should take in a path, rather than simply writing to where the program is called <-- if this doesn't make sense to you, ask!
-  - the idea behind this is to give called program the right to name and decide on where and how to create the output file(s).
+  - the idea behind this is to give calling program the right to name and decide on where and how to create the output file(s).
   - it is very easy for the calling program to capture/redirect your program's standard out.

 >Note Keys in key/value pairs of JSON are always of the type `str`.
 When a dictionary is converted into JSON, all the keys of the dictionary are coerced to strings.
 As a result of this, if a dictionary is converted into JSON and then back into a dictionary, the dictionary may not equal the original one.
 That is, `loads(dumps(x)) != x` if `x` has non-string keys.